Click the Graph View tab to generate a graph based on your current table:

 Data too Big to be Visualised

 You will not be able to generate a graph if there are too many items in your table.
-If there are too many items, SuperWEB2 will display a message indicating that your data is too big to be visualised:
+If there are too many items, Graph View is unavailable and SuperWEB2 will display a message indicating that a graph cannot be generated unless the number or rows or columns is reduced:

 Download the Graph